 After the Second World War, London needed to be rebuilt after widespread destruction, particularly in the centre of town.
 The Greater London Plan (devised in 1944) was used as a plan for reconstructing the city, and reducing overcrowding.

 In Kilburn, this meant a reduction of industry, and the replacement of overcrowded slums with flats.
 This started in 1951 in Kilburn Vale, and 1954 in South Kilburn, where the average population density was 10 people to a house and where some houses were actually falling down.
 Flats were also built at Shoot Up Hill.
 Many of the labourers were Irish, leading to Kilburn getting the nickname ‘County Kilburn’.

 In the early 1960s, a 17-storey tower block and shops were built at Kilburn Square.
 People who had been living in slums moved into these flats, helping improve the overcrowding problems in Kilburn.

 From the 1970s, many people from the Caribbean and Asia moved to Kilburn.
-The 2011 census showed that 50% of Kilburn’s population identified as BAME (Black, Asian and minority ethnic), with Black people representing 24.6% of the population, and people of Asian descent representing 11.4%.
+The 2011 census showed that 50% of Kilburn’s population identified themselves as belonging to a global majority group, with Black people representing 24.6% of the population, and people of Asian descent representing 11.4%.
 In 2011, over half of residents were born in the UK.